 Choosing the 75 greatest players in the history of the NBA was no easy task.
 For the most part, the blue-ribbon panel got it right.
 But there were a few notable misses.

 OneManFastBreak thought it would be fun to revisit the list and rank them in order from 1 to 75, with some editing to make the list our own.
-The benchmarks were based on individual accomplishments, team success (with more weight placed on postseason resume and titles), how they matched up against other great players of their era, overall impact on the game, and legacy.
+The benchmarks were based on individual accomplishments, team success (with more weight placed on postseason resume and titles), how they performed against other great players in their era, overall influence and impact on the game, and legacy.
+But more importantly, the question we have to ask while ranking the best of the best is this: can you write the story of the first 75 years of the NBA without this player?

 Here are the 75 greatest basketball players of all time, based on one man’s opinion.